-[Section 61 amended by No. 48 of 1992 ss.47 and 55.]
+[Section 61 amended by No. 48 of 1992 s.
+47 and 55.]

-Security for costs
+62. Security for costs

-62. A practitioner may take security from a client or any other person for future services, fees, charges, or disbursements.
+A practitioner may take security from a client or any other person for future services, fees, charges, or disbursements.

+62A.
 Costs where practitioner employed by Crown in a salaried capacity

-62A.
-(1) Every practitioner employed by the Crown in a salaried capacity, shall while acting in an official capacity as a practitioner so employed, be deemed to be a certificated practitioner.

-(2) In all actions, causes, suits or matters of whatever kind in which a practitioner so employed acts, performs any work or renders any services in his official capacity for -

-- (a) the Crown, whether in right of this State, the Commonwealth, or any other State of the Commonwealth; - (b) an agent of the Crown; - (c) a body, whether corporate or not, constituted by or under any Act, the whole or main portion of the revenue of which body is provided, pursuant to an Act, from the Consolidated Fund or money appropriated by Parliament at the time when the work is or the services are done, rendered or commenced; or the party for whom the practitioner so acts is entitled to and may recover counsel fees, costs charges, disbursements and other remuneration in respect of any work performed or services rendered by the practitioner for the party in the same manner and to the same extent as if the practitioner so employed were a certificated practitioner in private practice engaged by that party.
+- (1) Every practitioner employed by the Crown in a salaried capacity, shall while acting in an official capacity as a practitioner so employed, be deemed to be a certificated practitioner. - (2) In all actions, causes, suits or matters of whatever kind in which a practitioner so employed acts, performs any work or renders any services in his official capacity for - (a) the Crown, whether in right of this State, the Commonwealth, or any other State of the Commonwealth; - (b) an agent of the Crown; - (c) a body, whether corporate or not, constituted by or under any Act, the whole or main portion of the revenue of which body is provided, pursuant to an Act, from the Consolidated Fund or money appropriated by Parliament at the time when the work is or the services are done, rendered or commenced; or - (d) a party who is or may be indemnified, or entitled to be indemnified, by the Crown, or by an agent of the Crown, or by a body referred to in paragraph (c), the party for whom the practitioner so acts is entitled to and may recover counsel fees, costs charges, disbursements and other remuneration in respect of any work performed or services rendered by the practitioner for the party in the same manner and to the same extent as if the practitioner so employed were a certificated practitioner in private practice engaged by that party.